 The Guardian Weekend.

-From 1993 till 1998 he was a regular columnist with the Guardian Weekend in the UK.
+From 1993 till 1998 he was a regular columnist with the Guardian Weekend.
 His column Housing Benefit Hill was a runaway hit, observing life on a run down housing estate in a small town in England, while his travel column CJ Stone’s Britain took a wry look at the state of Britain in the 90s.
-You can read the entire collection of of CJ Stone’s Britain columns on this website, while a number of Housing Benefit Hill columns can be found here.
+You can read the entire collection of of CJ Stone’s Britain columns here, while a number of Housing Benefit Hill columns can be found here.

 From 2003-2008, he ran a column for Prediction magazine.
 There are a number of his Prediction columns available here.
 Other columns include a fortnightly column for The Whitstable Times and columns for Mixmag & the Big Issue.
 You can find samples of these columns on the same website.

 More recent columns include a series called Tales of Ordinary Magic for Kindred Spirit magazine, and The Home Front, an on-line column about the indignities of being a homeless middle aged man living with his parents.

 Currently he writes a fortnightly column for The Whitstable Gazette and makes regular contributions to the Guardian on-line and to the London Review of Books website.